CevdetTufan/BasicDictionaryMauiApp/README.md

 - Word search functionality
 - Simple and intuitive UI
 - Lightweight and fast
+- Uses MongoDB and local JSON storage for data persistence

+## Pages
+- **Main Page (MainPage.xaml)**: Used for word repetition practice, allowing users to review previously searched words.
+- **Word Add Page (WordAddPage.xaml)**: Enables users to add new words and their definitions to the dictionary.
+- **Word List Page (WordListPage.xaml)**: Allows users to search for words and delete them if needed.

 ## Installation
 To run this project locally: